ArthurSobreira/Desafio_Tecnico_Kuke/frontend/README.md

 > *This application is a movie catalog developed with **Next.js**, **Tailwind CSS**, and uses **Axios** to make HTTP requests.*
 > *The application allows users to view a list of movies and get details about each movie.
 The application*
 > *communicates with a backend API developed in Django to fetch movie data.
-Here are the two main responsibilities of the application:*
+Here are the two main responsibilities of this application:*

 ## 1. Movie Listing Page